Home » Symptoms » Cat Symptoms A-Z » Lumps and Bumps in or under the Skin

 Lumps and Bumps in or under the Skin in cats

-Lumps and bumps in or under the skin of cats are palpable thickenings or elevations that can be located either on the skin surface or under the skin.
+Lumps and nodules in or under the skin of cats are palpable thickenings or elevations that can be located either on the skin surface or under the skin.
 These formations can have various causes and vary in size, shape, and consistency.

 Can Occur with the Following Diseases: